FAQs for in-person invigilated exams at exam centres

 You are permitted to bring in:

-• Beverage: water in a clear bottle.
+• Cold beverage: water in a clear bottle only.

 • Snacks: small snacks, for example, fruit or a snack bar.
 However, you will need to be mindful of noise and keep this to a minimum.
 No crisps or noisy packaging is permitted.